-Wireless security systems are the future of home security as they offer comprehensive protection, lower installation costs, and are easy to upgrade.
+Wireless security systems are the next generation of security equipment: They offer comprehensive protection, lower installation costs, and easy upgrades.

-Essentially, a wireless security system is comprised of alarms, sensors, cameras and various detectors all connected to a main control panel.
-In the past, homeowners had to use existing electric and telephone lines to connect their security system, making moving equipment and adding on additional elements a tedious process.
+Essentially, a wireless security system is comprised of alarms, sensors, cameras, and various detectors all connected to a main control panel via radio signals.

-Home security can be approached in many different ways, using different types of sensors and equipment, which makes it a bit complicated to understand.
-To add to the confusion, many people have preconceived notions of what security methods are best based on anecdotal evidence or outdated information.
+To add to the confusion, many people have preconceived notions of which security methods are best based on anecdotal evidence or outdated information.